pyrsmk/mediatizr/README.markdown

 Use
 ---

-Simply link the script to you page as usual.
-Mediatizr will run itself.
+Simply link the script to your page as usual.
+Mediatizr will run by itself.

 Dependencies
 ------------